 - Nominal Measurements: Nominal is a common term mentioned in the hardwood flooring business and is used with all products from Nature Wood Floors.
 This allows for lengths, widths, and thickness to differ slightly from what dimensions are described in a products specification.
 (For example: a 5" wide board may actually be 4 7/8" wide or a 1'-7' Random Length product ends up having a 9" piece in the lot).
 Lengths may have a short length beyond the given dimensions which can be considered part of the installation waste you expected.
 Width differences can sometimes affect repair jobs when trying to replace damaged wood with a new product that is not from the original mill.
 The thickness can also be less than the stated product.
 This is commonly caused when a board starts off a certain thickness, but then is milled, sanded, and possibly textured to now have a thinner finished product.

 - Tongue & Groove: Tongue & Grooves assist in the installation of your flooring product.
 These can consist of a traditional Tongue & Groove that slides into one another or may be a clicking system that is more common on floating floors.
 It is important to understand that Tongue & Grooves are unique to their own product and can NEVER be assumed that one Tongue & Groove can work with another product.
 This is also true in any situation where new material is needed to combine with previously existing material, even if it is from the same manufacturer.
 This is because manufacturers may decide to improve their tongue and groove system or may need to update their milling equipment which can change the size or design of the previous tongue and groove.
-Always ask one of our reps before placing an order if you are wanting to combine two separate products or want to combine new material with previously existing material.
+If you are wanting to combine two separate products or are wanting to combine new material with previously existing material, it is recommended that customers order a sample ahead of placing an order to confirm the milling profile.

 - Natural Waste: Hardwood flooring is a natural product and no matter how high of quality a product is, you can always expect a certain amount of waste that needs to be factored in.
 5% is allowed for boards with waste that can consist of certain milling or finish defects.
 When measuring your product, be sure to allow for 5% of milling or finish defects, as well as an additional 5% for cutting waste during installation.
 Damage occurred during transit cannot be foretold, so it is also part of the 5% expected imperfections in the wood.
 Freight claims can only be made when the shipping damage, plus defects, goes above 5% of the ordered material.
 In which case, shipping damage must be noted on the delivery receipt when signing for the material.

 Moldings & Stair Parts: Products such as Moldings, Trim pieces, Stair Parts, and other accessory items are available and made to blend with a particular flooring product.
 These pieces are commonly produced at a different location, or even a 3rd party company, which means they are not made at the same time as the flooring.
 Lumber used is likely to be sourced differently causing natural color and character variations.
 The stain and finishing process may also be done differently from how the flooring is done, which can cause additional color or texture differences.
-Because of this, accessory pieces are allowed by the manufacturer to have noticeable variations.
-Colors may end up having a different tone than the floor, but are still expected to blend with the color variations you receive in the flooring boards.
+Because of this, accessory pieces are allowed by the manufacturer to have noticeable variations, textures, and even slight differences in size when compared to the floor.
+(Ex: Stair Nose slightly thicker or thinner than the floor thickness).
+Colors may end up having a different tone than the floor, while still blending with the color variations you receive in the flooring boards.

-Accessory pieces can also vary in dimensions or profile design because multiple manufacturers may be making them for one brand.
-Customers can NEVER assume the moldings ordered will match previous moldings that were ordered.
+Accessory pieces can also vary in dimensions or profile design from one order to the next.
+This is considered common and acceptable by the manufacturer based on the amount of different molding manufacturers there are, and their right to update molding profiles as they see fit.
+If placing an order that you are wanting to combine new material with previously existing material, customers are NEVER to assume the moldings ordered will match with previously ordered moldings.
 Always ask one of our reps before placing an order if you are wanting to combine two separate products or want to combine new material with previously existing material.